 Humanism, religion, science and arts, the four cornerstones of the Renaissance man, it was not uncommon for nobles and kings to be extremely educated in these four aspects, leading to good and effective leaders who heavily invested in being patrons to the artists who would eventually create Italian Masterpieces that prevail to this day such as the Sistine Chapel, the David, the Birth of Venus and many other more that now reside in the world’s most famous museums and churches.

-This is the magic of Florence, a city so vibrant in art that it has the power to inspire creative people from all different backgrounds.
+This is the magic of Florence, a city so vibrant in the art that it has the power to inspire creative people from all different backgrounds.
 If you ask me about my favorite city in Europe, the answer will always be Florence.

 Florence in modern times